-Dr. Jana Johanna Haeckel is an art historian, curator and lecturer specialized in photography and new media.
-She currently serves as director of Photoforum Pasquart .
+Dr. Jana Johanna Haeckel is an internationally recognized art historian, curator and lecturer specialized in photography and new media.

 Her written and curatorial work examines image and body politics in contemporary art, focusing on new ethics of photography in the age of the digital and art practices that subvert historical and colonial narratives through archival research.
 She currently explores visionary institutional practices of care, hospitality and collectivity, particularly in relation to their gendered, racial and ecological dimensions, aiming to show how these fair practices can be applied from the in- and from the outside of institutional structures.

-Apart from her curatorial work, she teaches art history and visual culture, currently at University of Applied Science and Art Dortmund, and has served as lecturer and guest lecturer at Université Catholique de Louvain, LUCA School of Arts Brussels, HFBK Hamburg, Universität der Künste Berlin and Freie Universität Berlin.
+Apart from her curatorial work, she teaches art history and visual culture, from winter semester 2023/24 at the Curatorial Studies and Photography Department of KASK & Conservatorium School of Arts Gent, Belgium.
+Prior to this, she lectured at University of Applied Science and Art Dortmund, Université Catholique de Louvain and LUCA School of Arts Brussels.
+She has guest lectured at various universities and art schools, such as HFBK Hamburg, Universität der Künste Berlin and Freie Universität Berlin.

-She is a board member of EIKON - International Magazine For Photography and Media Art and a member of AICA Belgium & AICA International.
+She is an advising editor-at-large of Trigger magazine and a member of AICA Belgium & AICA International.
 Her essays and reviews have been published in EIKON, The British Journal of Photography, Trigger, Monopol, Mousse Magazine and elsewhere.

 Literature Studies at Sorbonne Paris

 MA in Art History, Comparative Literature and French at Humboldt Universität and

 Freie Universität Berlin